Bridging the gap between traditional teachers and technology

-The business aimed to increase usage but lacked insight into what was preventing users from utilizing the future.
+The business aimed to increase usage but lacked insight into what prevented teachers from using it.

 Understanding teacher interactions with digital library